theBlackCat-OC/v1-theblack.cat/README.md

 ## Wait, the [GitHub Pages](https://theblackcat-oc.github.io/theblack.cat/) has NSFW!?!? monkaTOS

-The NSFW contant is not hosted on GitHub so...
+The NSFW content is not hosted on GitHub so...
 PepeLa

 ### Check the Body Reference Gallery repository [here](https://github.com/theBlackCat-OC/references-gallery).